-The age profile of the asset fleet is shown in Figure 12-20.
-It shows that 80% of the assets are between 30 and 60 years old and that approximately 12% of assets have exceeded their standard asset life.
-During the planning period of this AMP, an additional 15% of LV conductor is expected to exceed its standard expected asset life.
+The age profile of the asset fleet is shown in Figure 12-23.
+It shows that 77% of the assets are between 30 and 60 years old and that approximately 13.5% of assets have exceeded their standard asset life.
+During the planning period of this AMP, an additional 19% of LV conductor is expected to exceed its standard expected asset life.
+As the condition of a conductor is determined by factors other than age, the asset management strategy for conductors is to utilise an inspection-based maintenance regime to determine risk and prioritise replacement.
 Due to historical data deficiencies for this fleet, an analytical approach was undertaken to allocate an age to each conductor based on its material type, size, age of the development in which overhead LV lines are located, age of associated assets and information gathered from the field.
 Values are in kilometres with a data error rate of approximately 1%.